os2357/cmu15-799/qo2.md

-# CMU SCS 15-799 (Spring 2025): History of Query Optimizers and IBM System R
+# CMU SCS 15-799 | History of Query Optimizers and IBM System R

 ## 1. Background: Dawn of the Relational Model